ncsa/Nightingale_real/docs/source/software/using_r.rst

 Warnings and Error Messages
 ===========================

-R packages that are not available in the current CRAN (Comprehensive R Archive Network) or if the name of the package is misspelled, tend to generate a message similar to the following::
+R packages that are not available in the current CRAN (Comprehensive R Archive Network) or if the name of the package is misspelled tend to generate a message similar to the following::

    [ng-login01 ~]$ Rscript -e "install.packages('phybase','~/Rlibs', 'http://ftp.ussg.iu.edu/CRAN')"
    Warning message:
    package 'phybase' is not available (for R version 3.2.2)

 Searching the CRAN site for your desired R package may provide links to archived versions that are not available in the current CRAN.
-In this case the specific archived R package can be downloaded and installed from the local file using the same command but omitting the repository URL (specifying NULL).
+In this case, the specific archived R package can be downloaded and installed from the local file using the same command but omitting the repository URL (specifying NULL).
 Some R packages have dependencies and require them to be installed first and will generate an error message similar to the following::